Ohio, Northern Kentucky high school football playoff scores

-CINCINNATI — We're one week closer to state championships as 15 Greater Cincinnati teams compete in the OHSAA football regional semifinals.
+CINCINNATI — We're one step closer to crowning state champions in Canton as seven schools in the Greater Cincinnati area are competing in the Ohio High School Athletic Association regional finals this week.

-WCPO 9 News' Game of the Week is a matchup between No. 4 seed Kings and the No. 1 seed undefeated Winton Woods.
-The game, taking place at a neutral site in Mason, is the second time the two Eastern Cincinnati Conference programs are facing off this season.
-Winton Woods won 28-23 back in September.
+WCPO's Game of the Week is a matchup between Lakota West (13-0) and Moeller (12-1).
+The game is taking place in a neutral site at Princeton High School in Sharonville.

-Now, the Knights have an opportunity to overcome what has been their biggest hurdle the past few seasons.
-Kings is 29-3 since the start of the 2020 season — their only three losses are to Winton Woods.
+It's Lakota West's third consecutive trip to the regional finals as the team is 13-0 for the first time in program history.

 WCPO will air highlights from all of tonight's game on the Friday Night Frenzy at 11 p.m.